EduardoRocha234/form-generator/README.md

 TODO

-routing
+resize form
+create more components

 generate codes
-create more components
 preview
 share by link or dowload file
-My Forms page